Villajoyosa is a rare find on the Costa Blanca; a pretty seaside town that hasn’t been overwhelmed by tourism.

 The fiesta lasts a week, with processions of Moors and Christians through the town and general partying.
 Covid-19 meant no fiesta in 2020 and 2021, but the celebrations are all good to go in 2022.
 Check out the video below.

 The high point is “el desembarco;” a flotilla of replica pirate ships attacking the beach in the early morning.
 The Christians (unsurprisingly) emerge victorious.
 For more, plus video of the ‘desembarco’ see my post here

 There’s currently a great little exhibition on the traditions of La Vila’s fiesta in the museum on Carrer Colón; well worth a visit.

 And La Vila has another fiesta in honour of Santa Marta every May – la Fiesta de las Lagrimas de Santa Marta.
-Not quite on the same scale as Moros y Cristianos, but still really colourful!
+Not on the same scale as Moros y Cristianos, but still really colourful!
 For pictures and the story behind the fiesta, take a look at my post here.

 5. The fish auction

 Every weekday, you’ll see La Vila’s trawlers returning from the fishing grounds around 4pm.
 Head round to the fish quay to see the boats unloading their catches, and then go round the back into the auction hall itself to see the fish being sold off.